John: Photo credit, Curt Spalding

 your camera settings and technique contribute to what you initially visualized.

-density filter; Neutral
+density filter; Two Neutral

-density filter [variable]; LCD loupe; Extension tubes; air blower and
+timer; a remote; a lightning sensor; an LCD loupe; Extension tubes; air blower and

 statically charged brushes for sensor cleaning; plus a Manfrotto / Bogen tripod base and heavy duty ball head.

 but then decent equipment does come into play of course!